2016 Townville Elementary School shooting: Perpetrator

+Legal proceedings

 On September 7, 2018, Osborne pled not guilty on all counts before a South Carolina Supreme Court Judge.
 His attorney, however, publicly hinted at the possibility of a plea deal.
-Several witnesses were called forward over the following two months, including an investigator who testified that Osborne had been influenced by an online chat-group of people "obsessed" with mass shootings, some of whom encouraged Osborne to commit one.
+Several witnesses were called forward over the following two months, including an investigator who testified that Osborne had been influenced by an online chat-group of people "obsessed" with mass shootings, some of whom encouraged Osborne to commit one himself.
 Prior testimony from the investigator revealed that Osborne had been planning an attack for months through his internet searches, constituting premeditation.

 But on December 12 of that year, Osborne pleaded guilty to the five counts of murder and attempted murder, waiving his right to a jury trial.
 His attorney stated that it was in his client's best interest that he pled guilty rather than go through a trial.
 Sentencing was postponed to a later date to allow Judge R. Lawton McIntosh to appropriately decide Osborne's fate, given that he was set to serve a minimum of thirty years and a maximum of life without parole.
 Jacob Hall's father was in the court gallery during Osborne's guilty plea, as was Osborne's aunt.
 Jacob's mother did not attend the hearing, as she was incarcerated following her drug arrest less than a month before the plea.

-Osborne was tried as an adult, and on November 13, 2019, he was sentenced to life in prison without parole for the murder of Jacob Hall and 30 years for the attempted murder charges.
-Osborne appealed his sentence and in September 2023, his two life sentences were changed to two 75-year sentences.
+Osborne was tried as an adult, and on November 13, 2019, he was sentenced to life in prison without parole for the murder of Jacob Hall and his father, plus 30 years for the attempted murder charges.
+Osborne appealed his sentence and in September 2023, his two life sentences were changed to two 75-year sentences, to be served concurrently.
+He will be released when he is 89 years old.

 Osborne was incarcerated in the Kirkland Correctional Institution until January 2020, when he was transferred to the Turbeville Correctional Institution and in September he was transferred to the Lieber Correctional Institution then in January 2024 he was transferred back to the Kirkland Correctional Institution.